Nithin1973/Nithin1973/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning java programming
 - 💞️ I’m looking to collaborate on teams
-- 📫 How to reach me by whatsapp
+- 📫 How to reach me by linkedin
-- 😄 Pronouns: nithin
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: ...

 <!---